seyhankhan/nearby-nhs-vaccine-appt-finder/README.md

 # Auto checker for nearby NHS COVID Vaccine appointments (UK)

-For if you can't seem to find a vaccine appt closeby.
+For if you can't seem to find a vaccine appt near ya.

 Leave this running in the background for like 2 minutes, and he'll find a vaccine appoinment place down the road.